friedev/apwt/README.md

 ### Implementation ###

-To set up APWT, download the sources or the jar files and include them as dependencies in your project.
+To set up APWT, download the sources or the library jar and include them as dependencies in your project.
 SquidLib depends on regexodus, so ensure that your project depends on both.
 To start using APWT, initialize a Display object and go from there.
 The Display is designed to work with a hierarchy of Screens, each of which read input and display output.
 For more on this, see [Trystan's Roguelike tutorial](https://trystans.blogspot.com/2016/01/roguelike-tutorial-00-table-of-contents.html).

 ### Contribution ###